-2 hours lecture, 4 hours laboratory Introduction to the two-dimensional arts.
+Introduction to the two-dimensional arts.
 Students will study the great works of the human imagination while focusing on those of historical, theoretical and cultural relevance.
-Students will examine form and content through the application of art elements and principles of design.
-AA/AS GE, CSU, CSU GE, IGETC, UC
+Students will examine form and content through the application of art elements and principles

-121 PAINTING I C-ID ARTS 210
+121 PAINTING I 3 UNITS C-ID ARTS 210